-Talking to the media about
+the media about environmental

-environmental illness (MCS or EHS)
+illness (MCS or EHS)

 What to expect if agreeing to an interview, what to look out for and how to negotiate some ground rules and accommodations.
+We also discuss why it is so difficult for today's media to provide an accurate portrait of people with MCS or EHS.

 Why talk to the media?

 A media story can also help us get more accepted.
 It is much easier to ask to be accommodated in a store, a medical facility or at work when people have already heard about us.
 It may also help get funding for medical research to find out why we get sick and how to treat the illness — research is sorely lacking due to very little funding available.
+Funding of research is very much influenced by public opinion.

 On the other hand, a negative media story can damage our cause.
 Some journalists have been hostile towards us and produced stories that painted us as having an imagined illness and the doctors who try to help us as quacks.
+Such stories create stereotypes about all people with these illnesses.

 I have been interviewed by two TV stations, two radio stations, one print magazine and one online magazine (which did both a video report and a written story).
 I also know four other people who have been interviewed.